Automata-Conditioned Cooperative Multi-Agent Reinforcement Learning: ACC-MARL

 \subsection{Addressing Representation Bottleneck}

-Our ablation study in \Cref{sec:ablstudy} shows that in four-agent games given in \Cref{fig:4buttons_4agents,fig:4rooms_4agents}, learning latent DFA representations during training can result in sub-optimal policies.
+Our ablation study in \Cref{sec:ablstudy} shows that in four-agent games, given in \Cref{fig:4buttons_4agents,fig:4rooms_4agents} in the Appendix, learning latent DFA representations during training can result in sub-optimal policies.
 In the single-agent case, decoupling representation and control learning has been shown to improve sample efficiency due to the large DFA classes considered~\cite{yalcinkaya24compositional}.
-Here, we extend the same idea to MARL and represent DFAs using RAD Embeddings~\cite{yalcinkaya24compositional,yalcinkaya2025provably}, \emph{provably correct pretrained DFA embeddings}.
-These latent DFA representations enable skill transfer for downstream policies by encoding similarities across a large class of DFAs.
-They also uniquely represent distinct tasks, which we use in the following.
+Here, we extend this idea to MARL and represent DFAs using RAD Embeddings~\cite{yalcinkaya24compositional,yalcinkaya2025provably}, \emph{provably correct pretrained DFA embeddings}.
+These latent representations enable skill transfer for downstream policies by encoding similarities across a large class of DFAs.
+They also uniquely represent distinct tasks, which is a crucial property used in the following.